AdnStart/Spain_Temperatures/README.md

 # Spain_Temperatures
-Goal: look at the temperatures of different cities in Spain to find a cool summer and an ok winter
+Goal: get temperatures of different cities in Spain to find a cool summer and an ok winter